-Craniospinal Hypotension, also known as Intracranial Hypotension is not an actual symptom of Superficial Siderosis.
-It presents as a secondary result of the traumatic event (accident or surgery) which caused your Superficial Siderosis.
+Craniospinal Hypotension, also known as Intracranial Hypotension is linked as the cause of postural headaches in Superficial Siderosis.
+It presents as a result of the traumatic event (accident or surgery) which also caused the Superficial Siderosis.
 Craniospinal Hypotension is a condition caused by a dural leak of your cerebral spinal fluid.
-Your body produces spinal fluid every day, but if there is a leak, then your system may not be able to replace enough volume to support and cushion your brain.
-This low volume creates a negative pressure inside your brain cavity.

 The pain came on in a split second, felt as if, it traveled from the bottom of my spine, shot to my brain, instantly had excruciating head pain and would collapse.
 I had no control of any part of my body, just limp.
 Lying horizontal seemed to stabilize and residual pain lasted for, at least 24 hours.
 I was told that my eyed rolled back as if, I was having a seizure with no body movement.